KRR-SU/SMTI-TPLP-2021/README.md

 ## GA

-Under '/GA' we provide our ILP implementation to solve Max Card SMTI.
+Under '/GA' we provide our implementation of the algorithm proposed by Haas (2020) to solve Max Card SMTI.

 * Sample Usage
    - To solve Max Cardinality SMTI, run \
     ```python3 matching_ga.py -f input.txt ```

 ## OR-Tools

+  Under '/OR-Tools' we provide our implementation of the ILP model proposed by Kwanashie and Manlove (2014) and implementation of our CP model to solve Max Card SMTI.

    * Prerequisites
        - For CP, OR-Tools CP SAT solver must be installed. \
             see: https://developers.google.com/optimization/cp/cp_solver